nektarlabs/adsterix-widget/README.md

 ## Getting a Cast Hash

-To display an ad, you need a cast hash from an Adsterix ad.
+To display an ad, you need a cast hash of the corresponding Farcaster cast.
 Follow these steps:

 1. Create an ad using the Adsterix miniapp: [https://farcaster.xyz/miniapps/nOlHtdHWXJ6H/adsterix](https://farcaster.xyz/miniapps/nOlHtdHWXJ6H/adsterix)
 2. Navigate to your ad's cast on Farcaster